-For countries where no living wage standard is established, the RSPO-endorsed benchmark should be followed, until such time that a GLWC-developed benchmark for the country is in place (see procedural note in Indicator 6.2.6).

-A written policy, committing to payment of a living wage should be in place.

-The implementation plan should have specific targets, and a phased-implementation process should be in place, including the following:

-- An assessment is conducted to determine prevailing wages and in-kind benefits already being provided to workers - There is annual progress on the implementation of living wages - Where a minimum wage, based on equivalent basket of goods, is stipulated in Collective Bargaining Agreements (CBAs), this should be used as the foundation for the gradual implementation of the living wage payment - The unit of certification may choose to implement the living wage payment in a specific section as a pilot project; the pilot will then be evaluated and adapted before an eventual scale-up of the living wage implementation

-Without disrupting the wage distribution, employers can provide more or better inkind benefits to increase the living standards of their workers, as long as it is agreed upon by the trade union/worker representatives.

-6.3 The right of staff and workers, including migrant and transmigrant workers and contract workers, to form associations and bargain collectively with the unit of certification should be respected, in accordance with Conventions 87 and 98 of the ILO.

-Collective bargaining is encouraged to include terms and conditions relevant to workers' rights, but also to the workers and families' rights to access health care, education, nutritious food, safety/protection equipment, energy, and could include a clear mechanism of grievances and remedy.

-Foreign workers should be encouraged to join unions.
-Where the right to freedom of association and collective bargaining are restricted under law, the unit of certification publishes a statement that facilitates parallel means of independent and free association and bargaining for all such personnel.

-6.4 Service contracts and supplier agreements refer to those that the unit of certification enters into and has influence over; rather than for agreements that cover services of infrastructure set up, such as telephone or electricity.

-The unit of certification should clearly define the minimum working age, together with working hours.
+Criterion (new) Guidance Service contracts and supplier agreements refer to those that the unit of certification enters into and has influence over; 6.4 rather than for agreements that cover services of infrastructure set up, such as telephone or electricity.
+The unit of certification shall clearly define the minimum working age, together with working hours.
 Only workers above the minimum school leaving age in the country or who are at least 15 years old may be employed.
 The minimum age of workers will not be less than stated under national regulations.
-Any hazardous work should not be done by those under 18, as per ILO Convention 138.

-Work in family farms, when the farm is contracted to or provides business to another entity is prohibited.
+Any hazardous work shall not be done by those under 18, as per ILO Convention 138.
+Work in family farms, when the farm is contracted to or provides business to another entity, is prohibited.
 Farm work is only accepted when it is for the family's own consumption.

-Childlabour is not exacted only by employers, and children do not have to be in an employment relationship with a third-party employer to be in child labour and to suffer its consequences.
+Child labour is not exacted only by employers, and children do not have to be in an employment relationship with a third-party employer to be in child labour and to suffer its consequences.
 Age verification documents include a government recognised photographic identification document, where available.
 Examples of remediation are: procedures to assist underage workers found to be working; to ensure the children are taken out of the work site, parents/guardians are informed, medical testing to assess physical and mental health is conducted; and the unit of certification ensures that the children are enrolled in school.

-There should be a clear policy developed in consultation with staff and workers, contract workers and other relevant stakeholders, and the policy should be publicly available.
-Progress in implementing the policy should be regularly monitored, and the results of monitoring activities should be recorded.

-These policies should include education for women and awareness of the workforce.
-There should be programmes provided for particular issues faced by women, such as violence and sexual harassment in the workplace.
-This committee, which should include representatives from all areas of work, will consider matters such as: training on women's rights; counselling for women affected by violence; child care facilities to be provided by the unit of certification; women to be allowed to breastfeed up to nine months before resuming chemical spraying or usage tasks; and women to be given specific break times to enable effective breastfeeding.
+Criterion (new) Guidance There shall be a clear policy developed in consultation with staff and workers, contract workers and other relevant stakeholders, and the policy shall be publicly available.
+Progress in implementing the policy shall be regularly monitored, and the results of monitoring activities shall be recorded.
+These policies shall include education for women and awareness of the workforce.
+There shall be programmes provided for particular issues faced by women, such as violence and sexual harassment in the workplace.
+This committee, which shall include representatives from all areas of work, will consider matters such as: training on women's rights; counselling for women affected by violence; child care facilities to be provided by the unit of certification; women to be allowed to breastfeed up to nine months before resuming chemical spraying or usage tasks; and women to be given specific break times to enable effective breastfeeding.
 For 6.5.3: The Gender Committee can support the assessment.

-Adequate space and paid breaks should be provided to enable mothers with infants 24 months or younger to breastfeed or express and store breast milk with privacy.
+Adequate space and paid breaks shall be provided to enable mothers with infants 24 months or younger to breastfeed or express and store breast milk with privacy.